jamiebeach/Engineering-Learning-2022/certifications/az-104-Azure-Administrator/Cheatsheet.md

 ## 🔖 Deploy and manage Azure compute resources (20–25%)

+### General
+- Pretty much all reasources can be moved between RG's and Subs: [see here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/move-resource-group-and-subscription)

 ### Azure VM's
 - SLA is combo of number of VM's and disk types used.
 - 2 VM's across 2 or more availability zones for 99.99